-This property is similar to the subject in regard to flood zone and location.
-However, the property does not have a water management system and did not have good vehicular access.
-Roadways used for access were not on easement but instead just agreed between owners on a "handshake deal."
-Overall, due to the lack of water management equipment and the inferior access, the property is considered far inferior to the subject and indicates a value well above \$3,500 per acre.
+This property is similar to the subject in regard to location (Yolo County), use, zoning, general plan, and flood zone.
+This property is much smaller in size, which traditionally would garner a higher price per acre (economies of scale).
+However, the property does not have a water management system.
+Additionally, the access to this property is largely inferior as there are no formal easements allowing access, but rather neighboring agreements (often referred to as "handshake deals).
+These handshake deals didn't allow for adequate access or parking on the sale with a vehicle, as such, primary access to this property was provided from walking or ATV.
+Overall, due to the lack of water management equipment and the extremely inferior access, this sale is considered far inferior to the subject and indicates a value well above \$3,500 per acre as appropriate.

 This is the sale of a 63.31-acre parcel located on the west of 4 Mile Road, east of the Provident Western Canal, between Maxwell and Princeton in Colusa County, California.
 The property sold in November of 2018 for \$485,000, or \$7,661 per acre.
-This property is triangular in shape and is accessed via an access easement from the property to the south (servient tenement APN: 012-100-012).
-The property had been in the seller's family for over 65 years and was considered to have very good hunting (over 3.4 birds per person per hunting session).
-The property was utilized as a duck club for many years and had three double blinds that were in good condition (allowing six hunters at a time).
+This property is triangular in shape, and is accessed via an access easement from the property to the south (servient tenement APN: 012-100-012).
+The property had been in the sellers family for over 65 years, and was considered to have very good hunting (over 3.4 birds per person per hunting session).
+The property was utilized as a duck club for many years and had three double-blinds that were in good condition (allowing six hunters at a time).
 Additionally, this property had a clubhouse that was in good condition.
 The water to this property was provided via the water district and natural flooding.
-The property is zoned RM for Resource Management in Colusa County and has a general plan land use designation of AG- Duck Club.
+The property is zoned RM for Resource Management in Colusa County, and has a general plan land use designation of AG- Duck Club.
 The property is in Flood Zone A. The property was sold to another duck hunter who will utilize the property as a duck hunting club.

 This property is similar to the subject in flood zone and water access.
-However, the property is superior to the subject regarding location, being in Colusa County, which is known for its superior hunting areas.
+However, the property is superior to the subject in regard to location, being in Colusa County, which is known for its superior hunting areas.
+This property is also much smaller compared to the subject, which garners a higher price per acre (economies of scale).
 Additionally, the property is improved with a clubhouse in good condition which contributed value to the sale.
 Overall, the sale is considered far superior to the subject and indicates a value below \$7,661 per acre.

 This is the sale of a 146-acre duck club located off Goodyear Road in the Suisun Marsh.
 The property sold in February of 2018 for \$850,000, or \$5,822 per acre.
 The listing broker reported that the sale was at market and that it was an all-cash transaction.
 The property was improved with a clubhouse, barn, and storage shed at the time of sale.
 The site also had four duck blinds, a well with non-potable water, and a septic system.
 Electricity was hooked into the site.
 The broker reported that the improvements were in good condition at the time of sale and that the levees on site were also in good condition.
 The buyer intends to continue using the property as a duck club.
-The site is accessed by a gravel road and across a small slough but is overall considered fairly direct.
+The site is accessed by a gravel road and across a small slough, but is overall considered fairly direct.